As amended by proposal of the Alumni Meeting on 14 November 2020, and approved by the Governing Board on 16 March 2021.

 Section 4 — Voting: For taking any decisions, the majority of the votes is required.
 In case of a tie, the President can choose to vote the issue again or decide the outcome.
 When a member of the Alumni Board has directly or indirectly an interest in conflict with a decision or transaction, falling within the scope of competence of the Alumni Board, that member of the Alumni Board shall notify the other members of the Alumni Board, prior to the deliberation and decision-taking, and if applicable to the Governing Board of the Foundation.
 Such a member of the Alumni Board is allowed to participate in the deliberation, however, he/she shall refrain from voting.

-Section 1 — Definition: The Board can set up working groups on a geographical or activity basis.
+Section 1 — Definition: The Board can set up working groups to carry out the following activities on behalf of the Foundation:

-Section 3 — Regulations: The Alumni Board shall determine, among others, the objectives, composition and working modalities of these working groups and shall include their activities and deliverables in the Board’s annual work plan.
+Section 3 — Accountability: The Alumni Board shall determine, among others, the objectives, composition and working modalities of these working groups and shall include their activities and deliverables in the Board’s annual work plan.
+For this purpose, the Working Group Coordinators shall report back the information about the activities and finances of their working group, in the format and frequency indicated by the Board.

 The Alumni Board is responsible within the first 6 months of the financial year for preparing the business plan and budget for the next financial year, which should be approved by the Governing Board at least 3 months before the next financial year starts.

-Section 1 — Amendments: These By-laws may be amended upon proposal of the Alumni Board by majority vote in the Alumni Meetings.
-Proposed amendments must be published on the website of the Foundation at least four weeks prior to the Alumni Meetings with the original section, the newly proposed section and the explanation of such a change.
+Section 1 — Amendments: These By-laws may be amended upon proposal of the Alumni Board.
+Proposed amendments must be published on the website of the Foundation at least four weeks prior to the votings with the original section, the newly proposed section and the explanation of such a change.
+For approving any proposed changes in the By-laws, a simple majority of the votes in favour is required.